piapip/check_list_revamp/README.md

 The log recording function, it's surely convinient for users to track down who has done what.
 But it has a huge problem.
 That if we have too many functions that need to log event, it's like you double the contract's deploy fee.

 Initially, this contract cost ~ 0.03 ETH, now it has doubled up to ~ 0.07 ETH, which is quite significant.
 So, this ultility needs to be considered in the future.

+With the back-end revamp, front-end has to do a lot of works.
+Like a fuck ton of works since all the logics that can be handled so easily in back-end are no longer used anymore because we want to reduce as much initial cost as possible.
+In modern working plan, in my opinion, Blockchain is actually a terrible database for teamworking.
+There will be only 3 sides, the BrSE, clients, and a small dev team consist of 4-5 people at max.
+Since the developers must be fullstack dev unless everything is designed flawlessly right from the start.
+Any changes that need to be made in Blockchain will lead to heavily mental stress, not to mention a huge chunk of money required to relaunch the contract.

+(Unlike other databases like MongoDB or SQL, the value that Solidity returns are 0,1,2,3... of an Array, not "Carrots","Cabbage",... of "Vegetable" object, so fixing code will be a pain since everything seems so vague.)

+To reduce the cost of the project, frontend has to do a lot of work.
+The code is really either ugly or super long to read which is also super ugly.